aerickt/lapwing-for-beginners/src/Chapter-15.md

 <source src="img/15-pronunciations-4.mp4" type="video/mp4">
 </video>

-> If, in your accent, you cannot hear a glide, you can also just treat `KWR` as a silent linker just like in previous sections.
+> If if explanation of a glide doesn't make sense to you, you can also just treat `KWR` as a silent linker just like in previous sections.

 **Essentially, if there are two distinct vowel sounds next to each other which cannot be represented by a single vowel chord, use `KWR` to link them in separate strokes.**